Model risk

 In finance, model risk is the risk of loss resulting from using insufficiently accurate models to make decisions, originally and frequently in the context of valuing financial securities.

 Here, Rebonato (2002) defines model risk as "the risk of occurrence of a significant difference between the mark-to-model value of a complex and/or illiquid instrument, and the price at which the same instrument is revealed to have traded in the market".

 However, model risk is increasingly relevant in contexts other than financial securities valuation, including assigning consumer credit scores, real-time prediction of fraudulent credit card transactions, and computing the probability of an air flight passenger being a terrorist.

 In fact, Burke regards failure to use a model (instead over-relying on expert judgment) as a type of model risk.

 Types

-Derman describes various types of model risk that arise from using a model:
+Emanuel Derman describes various types of model risk that arise from using a model: